Social Security Disability Application

 If the SSA concludes the applicant is not entitled to disability benefits, a denial will be issued.
 The applicant will then have a period of 60 days in which to appeal the denial through the filing of a Request for Reconsideration (RFR).
 If the SSA concludes the evidence fails to establish the existence of a disability, a second denial will be issued.
 Again, the applicant will have a period of 60 days in which to appeal the denial through the filing of a Request for Hearing (RFH).
-This is significant point in the case, because whereas the first two levels (initial application and reconsideration stages) produce determinations made by employees of the SSA, the filing of a RFH will ultimately result in a hearing before an Administrative Law Judge (ALJ).
+This is a significant point in the case because whereas the first two levels (initial application and reconsideration stages) produce determinations made by employees of the SSA, the filing of an RFH will ultimately result in a hearing before an Administrative Law Judge (ALJ).

 Link to find your local Social Security office using your zip code.

-For more information about Social Security disability, please see our other pages:
+For more information about Social Security Disability, please see our other pages: